 Each Owner shall maintain his or her property in a neat and orderly condition throughout initial construction.

 Alligators have long been a part of the natural environment around the lowcountry.
 While these creatures are certainly deserving of our respect, there is no reason to fear them as long as we understand a few safety tips.
 The Department of Natural Resources provides us with a limited number of removal tags each year, so we want to reserve those for gators who pose a threat to humans and pets.
-Even if we wanted to, we’d never be able to guaranty their elimination from the ponds and waterways around Carnes Crossroads.
+Even if we wanted to, we’d never be able to guarantee their elimination from the ponds and waterways around Carnes Crossroads.
 Also, every alligator that is removed by our trapper is killed, whether the gator truly posed a threat to humans or not.
 We should strive to limit the alligator harvest to those that are truly a problem.
-Please read these important safety tips.
+Please read these important safety tips: